LeZest/Udacity_SDC_nanodegree/CarND-Advanced-Lane-Lines-P2/CarND-Advanced-Lane-Lines.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The code for this section is written in IPython notebook "CarND-Advanced-Lane-Lines.ipynb"[Section title](#Combine-gradients-&-S-Color-thresholds-to-create-a-thresholded-binary-image.)
+The code for this section is written in IPython notebook "CarND-Advanced-Lane-Lines.ipynb"[Combine gradients & S Color thresholds to create a thresholded binary image.](#Combine-gradients-&-S-Color-thresholds-to-create-a-thresholded-binary-image.)

 A function `combine_col_grad()` is defined to combine color transforms & gradients to create thresholded binary image.
 ```python